Rotatable Antenna-Enabled Mobile Edge Computing: System Model And Problem Formulation

 \subsection{Computing Model}

-We consider that each device $k$ has a computation task consisting of $L_k$ bits, where processing each bit requires $c_k$ CPU cycles.
-The task can be divided into two parts: one computed locally at the device and the other offloaded to the edge server.
+Each device $k$ has a computation task of $L_k$ bits, with each bit requiring $c_k$ CPU cycles.
+The task can be divided into two parts: one computed locally and the other offloaded to the edge server.